ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 ```

 ## Jetpack Compose
-The project presents multiple interesting Jetpack Compose design choices.
-The most notable are described below:

 ### Previews
 Previews of composables are not located in the same file as the composable they are showcasing.
 Instead, previews are located in the `debug` build type folder.
 This means that when we build the `release` version of the app, no previews are included in the final APK, resulting in both smaller file sizes and more secure code. `TODO find preview thing from android template`